Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 argument of therequests.get()

-method. - This returned a list object so we looped through the list and printed each item on a new line.
+method. - This returned a list object, so we looped through the list and printed each item on a new line.

-Making a POST request
+Making a POST request in Python

-GET requests allow you to retrieve data; POST requests allow you to create new data.
+requests will enable you to create new data.
 Let’s take a look at how we can create new data on the JSONPlaceholder server.

 # Define new data to create